Golgi apparatus: Function

-The Golgi apparatus is a major collection and dispatch station of protein products received from the endoplasmic reticulum (ER).
+The Golgi apparatus is a major collection and dispatch station of protein products received from the endoplasmic reticulum.
 Proteins synthesized in the ER are packaged into vesicles, which then fuse with the Golgi apparatus.
 These cargo proteins are modified and destined for secretion via exocytosis or for use in the cell.

 In this respect, the Golgi can be thought of as similar to a post office: it packages and labels items which it then sends to different parts of the cell or to the extracellular space.
 The Golgi apparatus is also involved in lipid transport and lysosome formation.

 The structure and function of the Golgi apparatus are intimately linked.
 Individual stacks have different assortments of enzymes, allowing for progressive processing of cargo proteins as they travel from the cisternae to the trans Golgi face.
 Enzymatic reactions within the Golgi stacks occur exclusively near its membrane surfaces, where enzymes are anchored.
 This feature is in contrast to the ER, which has soluble proteins and enzymes in its lumen.
 Much of the enzymatic processing is post-translational modification of proteins.
 For example, phosphorylation of oligosaccharides on lysosomal proteins occurs in the early CGN.
 Cis cisterna are associated with the removal of mannose residues.
 Removal of mannose residues and addition of N-acetylglucosamine occur in medial cisternae.
 Addition of galactose and sialic acid occurs in the trans cisternae.
 Sulfation of tyrosines and carbohydrates occurs within the TGN.
 Other general post-translational modifications of proteins include the addition of carbohydrates (glycosylation) and phosphates (phosphorylation).
 Protein modifications may form a signal sequence that determines the final destination of the protein.
 For example, the Golgi apparatus adds a mannose-6-phosphate label to proteins destined for lysosomes.
 Another important function of the Golgi apparatus is in the formation of proteoglycans.
 Enzymes in the Golgi append proteins to glycosaminoglycans, thus creating proteoglycans.
 Glycosaminoglycans are long unbranched polysaccharide molecules present in the extracellular matrix of animals.